cloudify-cosmo/docs.getcloudify.org/content/working_with/integration/jenkins-plugin.md

 to cope with it (such as using a custom Update Center configuration file), which are described in Jenkins' documentation.

-If you would like to install the Cloudify Jenkins plugin directly, you can download the plugin file (with `.hpi` extension) from Jenkins' Maven artifact repository: https://repo.jenkins-ci.org/
+If you would like to install the {{< param product_name >}} Jenkins plugin directly, you can download the plugin file (with `.hpi` extension) from Jenkins' Maven artifact repository: https://repo.jenkins-ci.org/

 Our plugin's Group ID is `io.jenkins.plugins` and the Artifact ID is `cloudify`.
 You can therefore browse the artifacts in this link: https://repo.jenkins-ci.org/releases/io/jenkins/plugins/cloudify/

 ## Examples

 The Jenkins plugin repository contains a few examples of job definitions making use of features included in this plugin.